We are located in the new Gates Dell Complex building next to ACES, GDC 2.702.

 - Complete all CS Entry-Level courses (CS 312, CS 313K/311, CS 314 and M 408D or M 408S or M 408L).

-- Complete all CS Entry-Level sequence courses with no grade lower than a “C”.
+- Complete all CS Entry-Level sequence courses with no grade lower than a “C-”.

 - Achieve a minimum overall UT GPA of at least 2.0.

 The Upper Division Sequence describes the set of courses normally taken in the last three years of undergraduate study, in which students put to use the tools and concepts learned in Entry-Level courses.
 Student’s records will be reviewed following the posting of grades at the conclusion of summer and after each long semester.
+Students who meet the requirements for promotion will be automatically promoted into the major.

-I took an Entry-Level course more than once / at another institution / by exam.
+I took an Entry-level course more than once / at another institution / by exam.
 How is this calculated?

 CS Courses/Degree Plans